Getting Your Child Excited about the Arts

 - Incorporate art into your lifestyle.
 Even if you don’t consider yourself an artist, note how you have an eye for art.
 It may be through cooking, decorating, the clothes you wear, or in another activity.
 Art is much broader than just doing art projects.

 - When you notice that something is beautiful or artistically pleasing, talk about.
 For example, maybe you like the architectural design of the community center, or the color combination of the school walls.
 Or a photograph, painting, or drawing captures your eye.
 Ask your child what he or she finds beautiful.
-To become more aware of everyday beauty, visit the blog One Year of Beauty.

 - Attend art showings at your child’s school, in your community, and in your congregation.
 Many coffee shops now display art, as do city and county halls, community centers, congregations, and local businesses.
 Many schools and communities are now recognizing local artists through art events and displays.